The Bed of Procrustes by Taleb

 Never take advice from a salesman, or any advice that benefits the advice giver.

-Ethical man accords his profession to his beliefs, instead of according his beliefs to his profession.
-This can been rarer and rarer since the Middle Ages.
+The ethical man accords his profession to his beliefs, instead of according his beliefs to his profession.

 To understand how something works, figure out how to break it.